Indian Institute of Science: Rankings

 Internationally, IISc was ranked 211th in the world by the QS World University Rankings of 2025 and 58th in Asia in the QS World University Rankings of 2024.
 It was ranked 201–250 in the world and 32 in Asia by the Times Higher Education World University Rankings in 2024.
 In addition, it was ranked 18 among emerging economies universities by the Times Higher Education World University Rankings in 2022.
 It was ranked 401–500 in the world in 2024 by the Academic Ranking of World Universities.

 In India, IISc was also ranked 2nd in the overall category, 1st among research institutions, and 1st among universities by the National Institutional Ranking Framework (NIRF) in 2024.

 In India, IISc has secured the second position in the NIRF overall category for 2025.

+In QS World University Rankings: Asia 2026, IISc ranked at 64th position.